aditya-me13/ES215-COA/Assignment2/Question4.md

 3. Use a loop and decrement the second number until it reaches zero.
 4. Store the result in a register.

+### Assumptions:
+1. `num1` stores the address where the first number is stored.
+2. `num2` stores the address where the second number is stored.

 ### Instructions:

 ```mips